jockbert/monkey_test/README.md

 [similar libraries](https://en.wikipedia.org/wiki/QuickCheck), for
 the Rust programming language.

-<mark>☝️ Warning!
-This library is in [pre-alpha] state.
+<mark>☝️ Note!
+This library is in active development.
-Large parts of functionality is missing and API will undergo a lot of change.
+Parts of functionality is missing and API can undergo changes.
 For details on recent changes, see the [CHANGELOG](CHANGELOG.md).</mark>

 ## Example